 | 25 | Bookmarked a fic | Saving a work to your personal collection on AO3. |

-| 26 | Bookmarked a fic specifically so you could find it to hate-read later | The fandom practice of keeping track of fics you disagree with. |
+| 26 | Bookmarked a fic specifically so you could find it to hate-read later | Keeping track of fics you disagree with. |

 | 27 | Subscribed to an author | Following an author to receive updates on new works. |